 1. More difficult to brush/floss: When you have a bridge, you have to brush and floss under the artificial tooth.

-2. They have a shorter life span: Dental bridges have a lifespan of approximately 10 years because of the wear and tear that the neighbouring teeth are subject to.
+2. They have a shorter life span: Dental bridges have a lifespan of approximately 10 years because of the wear and tear that the neighboring teeth are subject to.

 At Westney North Dental, we will help you choose the right solution for you.
 If you want more information about dental implants and bridges, contact us today to schedule a consultation with one of our dentists.
 With their knowledge and expertise, you’ll be able to make an informed decision about your treatment.